davidkhala/oci-nodejs-collection/README.md

-# About OCI-JSDK-Catelog
+# About OCI Nodejs Collection
-Oracle Cloud Infrastructure JavaScript Development Kit Catalog is a place to aggregate usefull develop resources for javascript programmer.
+Oracle Cloud Infrastructure Nodejs Development Kit is a place to aggregate usefull develop resources for javascript programmer.

 The project is a non-exhaustive selection, majorly consists of URL, documentation, GettingStart, script, code template and API.